dtcenter/METplus/docs/Users_Guide/wrappers.rst

 **${METPLUS_OBS_FIELD}**

-Override default by setting any or all of:
+Override the MET default items for 'obs.field.name', 'obs.field.level', 'obs.field.cat_thresh', and add additional info to 'obs.field' by setting any or all of:

 | :term:`OBS_VAR<n>_NAME`
 | :term:`OBS_VAR<n>_LEVELS`